TNTWEN/Pruned-OpenVINO-YOLO/README.md

 Although mAP declined in the early stage of sparse training, the minimum remained above 0.4, indicating that the selected s value was appropriate.
 However, training was abnormal at 230 epochs, P increased sharply, and R decreased sharply (at one time it was close to 0 ), mAP@0.5 also fell sharply.
 This kind of situation will not appear under normal circumstances in the middle and late stages of training.
 Even if you encounter a situation like mine, don't panic.
 If the various indicators have a tendency to return to normal, it will have no effect.
 If it can't recover after a delay, you may need to retrain.

--I generally set the parameter epochs to 300 to ensure sufficient sparseness.
+- I generally set the parameter epochs to 300 to ensure sufficient sparseness.
 You can adjust it according to your own data set.
 Insufficient sparseness will greatly affect the subsequent pruning effect.

--By observing the bn_weights/hist graph under HISTOGRAMS in tensorboard, you can observe whether the sparsity is successfully performed during training.
+- By observing the bn_weights/hist graph under HISTOGRAMS in tensorboard, you can observe whether the sparsity is successfully performed during training.

    It can be seen that most of the Gmma is gradually pressed to close to 0 during sparsity training .